Mike Williams, WR, Clemson

 John Ross*, WR, Washington

 Height: 5-11.
 Weight: 188.
 Arm: 31.5.
 Hand: 8.75.
 40 Time: 4.22.
 Projected Round (2017): 1-2.
-3/18/17: Ross became a legend when he broke Chris Johnson's 40-yard dash time at the combine with a blistering run of 4.22 seconds.
+4/25/17: Ross became a legend when he broke Chris Johnson's 40-yard dash time at the combine with a blistering run of 4.22 seconds.
 That record should solidify Ross' standing in the first round and could push him into the top 20.
-In speaking with sources at multiple teams prior to the combine, they feel that Ross is likely to go in the 20s of the first round.
-That would fit the pattern of other recent speed receivers like Will Fuller, Brandin Cooks and Kendell Wright.
+In speaking with sources at multiple teams prior to the combine, they feel that Ross is likely to go in the 20s of the first round at the latest.
+He could easily be in the late teens or early 20s.
+That would fit the pattern of other recent speed receivers like Will Fuller, Brandin Cooks and Kendall Wright.
+Teams do have some injury and durability concerns with Ross.

 Ross was a very productive wideout for Washington in 2016 with 81 receptions for 1,150 yards and 17 touchdowns.
 For the NFL, he will have to fit as a speedy, shifty slot receiver as he is very undersized.
 If Ross can add some weight, he could be a Brandin Cooks-type receiver.
 Otherwise, Ross might be more similar to Sterling Shepard or Tavon Austin.
 Ross has good hands, route-running and is fast.
 He could be a mismatch weapon as a slot receiver.